 - Overnight oats (recipe – skip the apple!)

 - Go Macro Bar: many flavours certified low FODMAP (FODMAP friendly certification).
 They also carry low fodmap protein bars!

-- Hard boiled eggs with crackers (Mary’s Gone Crackers or Simple Mills Sprouted Seed Crackers)
+- Hard boiled eggs with low fodmap crackers (Mary’s Gone Crackers or Simple Mills Sprouted Seed Crackers)

 - Homemade energy bites (recipe)